shaleelcova/AppleAPI/README.md

 URL: `localhost:8080/market/`

 JSON: `{"quantity":null}`

-'null' can be replaced with number of bags that should be returned.
+'null' can be replaced with the number of bags that should be returned.

 ### Add a new apple bag to the market
 Argument specifies the apple bag that should be added to the market.
 This endpoint requires 3 arguments: